iamgak/go-scraper/README.md

 # WebScraper

-This is a simple web scraper written in Go that extracts data from uri using queue & golang.org/x/net/html.
+This is a simple web scraper written in Go that extracts data from uri using BFS & golang.org/x/net/html.

 ## Technologies Used
 - GoLang: Backend development